MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/flow-approval-cds-provisioning-errors.md

 Either an administrator must:

-- Create the environment manually from the Power Apps Admin portal.
+- Create the environment manually from the Power Platform Admin portal.
 - Create and run an approvals flow.
 - Grant environment administrator permission to the current user.